At a glance

 An evaluation looks for difficulties that might make a child eligible for special education services.
 A functional assessment looks at problems with behavior.
 It might be done as part of an evaluation, but it’s not the same thing.

-If your child is in preschool, you may think you have to wait until your child starts school to get an evaluation.
-But kids from birth through age 3 can be evaluated to find out if they’re eligible for
+Kids from birth through age 3 can be evaluated to find out if they’re eligible for early intervention services.

 You may have also heard about independent educational evaluations (IEEs).
-These are private evaluations done by an outside professional—but they’re paid for by the school.
-Learn
+These are private evaluations done by an outside professional — but they’re paid for by the school.
+Learn more about IEEs.

-Child Find is a legal mandate that requires schools to evaluate—for free—kids who may need services.
-It’s part of a federal law called the Individuals With Disabilities Education Act (IDEA).
-And it applies to all students, whether they attend public school or private school, or are
+Child Find is a legal mandate that requires schools to evaluate — for free — kids who may need services.
+It’s part of a federal law called the Individuals with Disabilities Education Act (IDEA).
+And it applies to all students, whether they attend public school or private school, or are homeschooled.

 You may have heard the term evaluation because you want your child to get test accommodations for the SAT or ACT.
 The College Board, which gives the PSAT, SAT, and AP exams, requires documentation of a learning disability and/or ADHD.
 ACT has its own set of documentation guidelines.
 So if your child hasn’t had an evaluation, you’ll need to get one.